HunterAshby/HunterAshby.github.io/_posts/2020-08-27-Lambda-Build-1.md

 ---

-This is my results from my first build at Lambda School, I chose to do my build on a Covid-19 Dataset, with my code a can generate many diffrent line and bar graphs of my choosing, Here are two that I liked
+This is my results from my first build at Lambda School, I chose to do my build on a Covid-19 Dataset, with my code a can generate many diffrent line and bar graphs of my choosing, Here are two that I liked.

 ![Bar Graph](https://raw.githubusercontent.com/HunterAshby/DS19-Unit-1-Build/master/Graphs/Bar%20Graph.png)
 ![Line Graph](https://raw.githubusercontent.com/HunterAshby/DS19-Unit-1-Build/master/Graphs/Line%20Graph.png)

-The data really isn't that suprising, if you follow some sort of news you would know that the US is last place in public health in a lot of areas regarding Covid-19
+The data really isn't that suprising, if you follow some sort of news you would know that the US is last place in public health in a lot of areas regarding Covid-19.
-However the build was pretty difficult for my first one, the hardest challenge I had was how to make it so the charts could be comparable to eachother instead of just a total number of cases
+However the build was pretty difficult for my first one, the hardest challenge I had was how to make it so the charts could be comparable to eachother instead of just a total number of cases.
 Here is the code I used to generate the graphs

-##Bar Graph Code
+###Bar Graph Code

 ~~~
 def compare_countries_totals(countries, on='Confirmed', how='%'):
   #Will not plot 1 country, or World values